+No, it is extremely rare to go to prison for not paying back a payday loan.
 A lot of people who are struggling to repay payday loans worry that they might be facing jail time if they are unable to repay.
 However, in the vast majority of cases you cannot go to jail for not repaying a loan.

 Having debt hanging over you is unpleasant and can be extremely stressful.
 At Finger Finance, we endeavour to make payday loans as simple and clear as possible.
 In this article we will cover everything you need to know about what could happen if you are not able to repay your payday loan.

-What Will Happen if I Do Not Repay my Payday Loan?
+What Will Happen If I Do Not Repay My Payday Loan?

 The first thing to know is that if you are not able to repay your payday loan this will affect your credit score negatively.
 Being unable to repay your loan will affect your credit score, meaning you will be less likely to be able to borrow money in the future.